panzerdp/dmitripavlutin.com/content/posts/107-type-checking/index.md

 Such dynamism gives you flexibility and simplifies variables declaration.

-On the other side, you can never be sure that a variable contatins a value of a certain type.
-For example, the following function `greet(who)` expects a string argument, however you can invoke the function with any type of argument:
+On the other side, you can never be sure that a variable contains a value of a certain type.
+For example, the following function `greet(who)` expects a string argument, however, you can invoke the function with any type of argument:

 ```javascript
 function geet(who) {